 Success in numbers

 Between launch in September 2019 and June 2020, the three care homes participating in the pilot have experienced a 55% reduction in night time falls and a 20% reduction in hospital admissions.
-This is at the same time as a 75% reduction in the number of physical night time checks conducted by staff, which frees up their time to spend on other care planning activities.
+This is at the same time as a 75% reduction in the number of physical night time checks conducted by staff, which frees up their time to spend on other care planning activities and is clearly transforming night-time care.

 The plan is to launch in 5 further Friends of the Elderly homes by the end of 2020, meaning that the technology integration will actively support 320 residents.